Shoeboxed/api/README.md

 If you write a library for our API, we'd love to add a link!
 Please email the repo url to api@team.shoeboxed.com

-## Is this api production ready?
+## Is this API production ready?

-This API is in **public beta**.
-In other words, please use at your own risk and absolutely no warranties or guarantees are expressed or implied.

-We are 'dogfooding' this API.
-All new Shoeboxed functionality is built by our developers using this API, so it is in *everyone's* interests to minimize breaking changes.
+Yes, this API is production ready.
+We are "dogfooding" the API, and all Shoeboxed functionality is built by our developers using this API, so it is in *everyone's* interests to minimize breaking changes.

-Shoeboxed is currently using this API in production for the following products and features:

-  + Gmail Receipt Sync
-  + All new user registration
-  + In all new screens in our web application, including:
-    + Web-based receipt & document uploader
-    + Account Settings
-    + User Settings
-    + New Receipt Tables
-  + (expected June 2014) relaunched iOS 7 app
-  + Shoeboxed Web Clipper

-We recommend that you 'Watch' this GitHub repository so that you're automatically notified when this documentation is updated.

 # Getting Started